 Income must be reported even if it is earned or received in a foreign country, paid in foreign currency or subject to foreign tax.

-Generally speaking the tax regulations are the same, whether you live in USA or outside.
-However, you may qualify to exclude from your foreign earned income a certain amount. ($108,700 for tax year 2021) and you can exclude or deduct certain foreign housing expenses.
-To take advantage of the exclusion your tax home must be a foreign country, you must have a foreign earned income and you must qualify for a bonafide residency or be physically present in a foreign country for at least 330 days during any period of 12 consecutive months.
+Generally speaking the US tax regulations are the same whether you live in USA or outside.
+However, you may qualify to exclude from your foreign earned income a certain amount. ($120,000 for tax year 2023) and you can exclude or deduct certain foreign housing expenses.
+To take advantage of the exclusion your tax home must be a foreign country, you must have a foreign earned income and you must qualify for a bona fide residency or be physically present in a foreign country for at least 330 days during a 12 months consecutive period.

-Please note that any other income that is not classified as earned income, the so called passive income, for example from interest, dividends, stocks, rental property etc. is taxable.
-However if you have paid taxes in the country where you live you can claim foreign tax credit and reduce or eliminate your tax liability.
+Please note that any other income that is not an earned income, the so called passive income, for example from interest, dividends, stocks, rental property etc. is taxable.
+However if the income comes from abroad and you have paid taxes in the country where you live, you can claim foreign tax credit and reduce or eliminate your tax obligation.